-Summer is a fun time of year.
+Summer is an AMAZING time of year.
 Every year children look forward to the summer season.
 Why do you ask?
-The most popular answer summer break, no school!
+The most popular answer is summer break, no school!

 What is Summer?

-During Winter the Earth’s axis is tilted away from the sun.
+During Winter, the Earth’s axis is tilted away from the sun.
 Summer ends on the Autumnal Equinox in September.

-What Happens During Summer?
+What Happens in Summer?

-Families can enjoy outdoor time and participate in activities including bike riding, playing sports, swimming, or going to the beach.
+Families can enjoy outdoor time and participate in activities, including bike riding, playing sports, swimming, or going to the beach.

-Popular family trips include action or waterparks, beach vacations, and tropical destinations.
+Popular family trips include action or waterparks, camping, beach vacations, and tropical destinations.

 The U.S holidays Independence Day or 4th of July and Labor Day are celebrated in Summer.

 The hurricane season starts in summer and stays active through the fall